Cyril Gwynn: Influences and legacy

 Cyril Gwynn had a profound influence on the poet Harri Webb, whose Gower family had close ties with the Gwynn family.
 Speaking of this influence, Harri Webb commented:

 “..And he established in my mind an image of the poet as essentially social rather than a solitary character, one moreover, fortunate in his gifts, however humble, and under something of an obligation to spread them around for the pleasure of the people he belongs to, rather than to hoard them in the dark private cellars of introspection and incomprehension".

 However, despite critical appreciation, Cyril Gwynn always had doubts about the quality of much of his work.
 When J. Mansel Thomas suggested to him the possibility of the Gower Society publishing a selected edition of his poems, in 1975:

 "The question of his that clinched the matter was a typical one: 'Will my name be on the book?’ he asked, thinking more of his family’s satisfaction than his own".

 John Beynon, a farmer, of Kimley Moor Farm, Rhossili was in the audience when Mansel Thomas read Cyril Gwynn's "yarns" at a roadshow in the late 1970s.
 Beynon went on to write his own yarns and to recite at the Gower Young Farmers Club, harvest suppers and sports club dinners.
 His yarns were set to his own contemporary verse narratives and were based on true stories, including stories from his grandfather.

 Nigel Jenkins believes that the likelihood of the Anglicised areas of Wales providing enough of the conditions needed to seed a community-based poetry are far slimmer now, than in Cyril Gwynn's day.
 The difference between Cyril and his Welsh language counterparts lies in the lack of cultural context.
 Cyril Gwynn operated in isolation from the Welsh tradition, lacking the sense of a 'community of bards' that is the inheritance of the Welsh-speaking poet's in y fro Gymraeg, with its bardic contests, nosweithiau lawen and general interest in poetry.
 However, Cyril Gwynn did compete in the 1937 Gower Eisteddfod where he won first prize for an essay.

 Cyril Gwynn's lack of pretension, and the lack of English-language, community-based poetry, in Wales has led to discussion about Cyril Gwynn's title:

 "Perhaps 'bard of Gower' sounds a little precious.
 'Rhymester' would be too niggardly, 'poet' too lofty, 'entertainer' too disparaging.
-'Bard' does give the most just comment on his uncanny gifts and the part they have played in Gower life for nearly forty years".
+'Bard' does give the most just comment on his uncanny gifts and the part they have played in Gower life for nearly forty years".In 2026, Cyril's great-grandson, Gareth Gwynn, wrote and performed a one-man show called Cyril about researching his family history to give a talk about Cyril Gwynn.
+It included readings of his poems and anecdotes from his life.